anhhchu/databricks-dotnet/odbc/README.md

 ## 2. Configure the ODBC DSN
 Refer to [Databricks ODBC documentation](https://docs.databricks.com/aws/en/assets/files/Simba-Apache-Spark-ODBC-Connector-Install-and-Configuration-Guide-231e7e0f44e5c1e164d8ffe590de337e.pdf) for details on DSN configuration, including authentication and server settings.

-Below examples are applicable to MacOS, you can choose either option to run the program:
+Below examples are applicable to MacOS, you can choose either option (DSN or DSN-less) to run the program:

 1. Use DSN connection through odbc.ini file